overtrue/laravel-shopping-cart/README.md

 ### Specifies the associated model

-Specifies the associated model of item.
+Specifies the associated model of item before you add items to card.

 ```php
 Cart ShoppingCart::associate(string $modelName);